eliarizzetto/omid-openalex/README.md

 </figure>

 ## Configuration
-Function calls in the `main` module take their parameters from a YAML configuration file, whose path is specified in the `--config` argument of the launching command.
+Function calls in the `main` module (which stores the code to execute the mapping process) take their parameters from a YAML configuration file, whose path is specified in the `--config` argument of the launching command.
 The YAML file is read as a nested dictionary, and arguments in it are grouped under different keys, according to the purpose they serve.
 An example of the configuration file can be found in the [config.yaml](config.yaml) file.
 The following illustrates how to compile the configuration file.